A meshless MUSCL method for the BGK-Boltzmann equation: Introduction

 Several classes of numerical methods for the BGK-Boltzmann equation to treat low-Mach flows and moving boundaries have been published.
 A first class of methods are the so-called semi-Lagrangian methods \cite{santagati_new_2011}.
 These schemes use the method of characteristics to treat the transport term in the BGK equation.
 Since the transport is linear, its treatment reduces to an interpolation problem of the distribution function at the previous time step.
 The BGK relaxation term is treated implicitly to avoid a time step restriction due to the stiffness.
 However, due to the special structure of the BGK operator, the implicit treatment can be explicitly solved, leading to a very stable and efficient treatment of the collision term.
 These schemes have been extended to higher-orders \cite{santagati_new_2011, groppi_high_2014}, strict conservation when using nonlinear reconstructions \cite{cho_conservative_2021, cho_conservative_2021-1}, and do not have a time step restriction.
 Semi-Lagrangian methods have been extended to moving boundary problems in 1D with one-way coupling from the motion of the rigid body to the gas \cite{russo_semilagrangian_2009}.
 The method relies on a so-called immersed boundary method: the Cartesian grid does not change during computation and the equation is only solved in the grid points in the gaseous domain.
-Since the exact location of the gas-rigid body is not tracked, this methods seems unpractical to extend to higher dimensions with two-way interaction of the gas and rigid body.
+Since the exact location of the gas-rigid body is not tracked, this method seems unpractical to extend to higher dimensions with two-way interaction of the gas and rigid body.
 Another class of methods are the cut-cells methods from \cite{dechriste_numerical_2012, dechriste_cartesian_2016}.
 These are first-order conservative finite volume type methods for Cartesian grids.
 Along the moving boundary, grid cells are ``cut'' and the scheme is applied to the now polygon-shaped cell.
-Additionally, we also mention the Unified Gas Kinetic Schemes (UKGS) \cite{xu_unified_2010}.
-These are finite volume schemes that time integrate the kinetic distribution function and its first three macroscopic moments together.
-In addition, the distribution function is evaluated at the cell interfaces using an analytical solution that takes into account both transport and collision processes.
-In \cite{chen_unified_2012}, this method was extended to moving meshes and adaptive velocity discretisations.
+Additionally, we highlight two finite--volume Arbitrary Lagrangian--Eulerian (ALE) kinetic methods.
+The first is the Unified Gas--Kinetic Scheme (UGKS) \cite{xu_unified_2010, chen_unified_2012}, in which the kinetic distribution function and its macroscopic moments are evolved simultaneously using the integral solution of the BGK model.
+The second ALE method \cite{titarevArbitraryLagrangianEulerianDiscrete2022, morozov_dynamics_2022} extends a discrete--velocity finite--volume framework and computes numerical fluxes while treating the collision operator implicitly through a Newton--type iterative procedure.
 Finally, it should be noted that deterministic methods for rarefied gases are mostly limited to mono-atomic single species cases.
 When gas mixtures and complicated particle interactions are required, DSMC methods remain very relevant \cite{shrestha_numerical_2015}.
 Finally, there exists a class of meshfree methods.
 Meshfree methods don't rely on fixed meshes.
 Instead, they use an arbitrary (potentially moving) set of points without any information on the connectivity, making them ideal for simulations involving deformable domains, rigid body interactions, and free surfaces.